jansenzjh/iknow6000/README.md

 To view the generated content, simply open `iknow_html_output/index.html` in your web browser. 🖥️

 You can access to latest version online [here](https://jansenzjh.github.io/iknow6000/iknow_html_output/)

+## Disclaimer ⚠️

+Please note that the `iknow.py` script includes a reference to a personal Umami analytics URL (`https://umi.crazyhungry.party/script.js`).
+This is used for personal usage tracking.
+Users of this repository are advised to be aware of this and are free to remove or replace this line in the `generate_html` function within `iknow.py` if they do not wish to track their usage.

 ## Contributing 🤝